Skip to content

 Boston Terrier

-Lifespan 13 - 15 years
+Lifespan 13 15 years

-Size 38 - 43 cm
+Size 38 43 cm

-Weight 4.5 - 11 kg
+Weight 4.5 11.5 kg

-Colours black & white, brindle & white, seal & white
+Colours Black & white, brindle & white, seal & white

 Sainsbury’s Bank Pet Insurance

-Sainsbury's Bank Pet Insurance will cover your Boston Terrier puppy from 8 weeks old.
-You can continue the policy for their full lifespan, with either lifetime or time limited cover.
-Don’t worry, we also cover older dogs if you take the policy out before their 8th birthday.
+Sainsbury's Bank Pet Insurance will cover your Boston Terrier puppy from eight weeks old.
+Don’t worry, we also cover older dogs, if you take the policy out before their eighth birthday.

 How to care for a Boston Terrier